breakintoprogram/agon-vdp/README.md

 https://www.thebyteattic.com/p/agon.html

-### What is the VPD
+### What is the VDP

-The VPD is a serial graphics terminal that takes a BBC Basic text output stream as input.
+The VDP is a serial graphics terminal that takes a BBC Basic text output stream as input.
 The output is via the VGA connector on the Agon.

 It will process any valid BBC Basic VDU commands (starting with a character between 0 and 31).

 For example:

 `VDU 25, mode, x; y;` is the same as `PLOT mode, x, y`

+### Documentation

+The AGON documentation can now be found on the [Agon Light Documentation Wiki](https://github.com/breakintoprogram/agon-docs/wiki)

 ### Building